surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 4.16.4-rc.1 =
+= 4.16.4 =

-(2010/11/02) Fixed an incorrectly named variable in WpssoMeta get_options_multi() that may have prevented some options from being properly cascaded.
+(2010/11/03) Fixed an incorrectly named variable in WpssoMeta get_options_multi() that may have prevented some options from being properly cascaded.
 Added new methods for the WPSSO JSON add-on.

-= 4.16.3 =

-(2018/10/24) Removed the "Google Project API Key" option since there are no Google API modules currently used.
-Added a new WpssoPage get_the_text() method.
-Renamed option keys for standardization.